All posts

 This is part of our Digital Nomad Tax Residency Guide 2026.

-Most founders encounter tax residency questions long after their structure has been operating.
-The setup happens quickly — an entity formed, a bank account opened, revenue flowing — without deep consideration of how personal location, management activity, and entity jurisdiction interact over time.
+Most founders don't think about tax residency until something forces them to.
+The setup happens fast: entity formed, bank account opened, revenue flowing.
+Nobody stops to map how personal location, management activity, and entity jurisdiction interact over time.

 Then years pass.
 The "temporary" arrangement becomes permanent.
-The structure has history.
-And that history constrains options.
+And that history constrains your options in ways you didn't anticipate.

 The ambiguity is the system

-Reasonable authorities in different jurisdictions can reach different conclusions about the same set of facts.
-The founder often cannot get a definitive answer, only probabilities and interpretations.
-When two countries both claim you as a resident, the resolution process follows tax treaty tie-breaker rules that most founders have never encountered.
+I've watched founders spend months trying to get a definitive answer on their residency status.
+There often isn't one.
+There are probabilities and interpretations.
+When two countries both claim you as a resident, the resolution follows tax treaty tie-breaker rules that most founders have never heard of.

-This uncertainty, combined with potentially significant financial exposure, creates a distinctive structural condition.
-The question is not "am I compliant?" but "what does my position look like from multiple angles?"
+The real question isn't "am I compliant?"
+It's "what does my position look like from multiple angles?"

-Personal location matters more than most founders realize
+Personal location matters more than the entity address

 How does your structure score?